leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 conda --version
 ```

-You can now delete teh installer.
+You can now delete the installer.

 ```
 sudo rm Anaconda3-2023.09-0-Linux-x86_64.sh